 You, sir, aren’t a mother.

 So, I don’t expect you to understand.
 But I do expect you to not pretend as you do.
 You should know that every person will have a different experience.
-Every mother has the right to choose what’s best for her and what she feels is the most loving choice for her baby, herself, and her family.
+Every mother has the right to choose what’s best for her and what she feels is the most loving choice in pregnancy for her baby, herself, and her family.
 You, sir, can’t answer those questions for her.

 Related: Decisions In Grief